Categorical enumerative invariants of the ground field: CEI of the ground field

 In an ideal situation, the TCFT structure on $C_*(A)$ would give us a commutative diagram

 with $\rho_A$ and $\widehat{\rho}_A$ the TCFT structure maps.
-In reality, the left vertical map $\rho_A$ is not there, which prevents us to obtain the push-forward $(\rho_A)_*\mathcal{V}$ of the string vertex in order to define categorical enumerative invariants.
+In reality, the left vertical map $\rho_A$ is not available as a DGLA homomorphism, which prevents us to obtain the push-forward $(\rho_A)_*\mathcal{V}$ of the string vertex from $\mathfrak{g}$ to define categorical enumerative invariants.
+One might hope to construct $\rho_A$ as an $L_\infty$-morphism.
+The existence of such a morphism is clear from the diagram above since the bottom map $\iota$ admits an $L_\infty$-inverse.
+However, no explicit construction of such an $\rho_A$ is known yet.

 In~\cite{CT}, we took the roundabout route: \begin{itemize} \item[(1.)]
 We find string vertices $\widehat{\mathcal{V}}$ in $\widehat{\mathfrak{g}}$. \item[(2.)]
 Then push-forward $\widehat{\mathcal{V}}$ to obtain a Maurer-Cartan element of the DGLA $\widehat{\mathfrak{h}}_A$. \item[(3.)]
 The bottom map $\iota$ is a quasi-isomorphism of DGLA's when $A$ is smooth, proper, and satisfies the Hodge-to-de-Rham degeneration property.
-Hence, by homotopy invariance of the Maurer-Cartan moduli space, we obtain the desired Maurer-Cartan element $\beta\in \mathfrak{h}_A$ with its defining property that $\iota_*\beta$ is gauge-equivalent to $\widehat{\beta}$. \end{itemize}
+Hence, by homotopy invariance of the Maurer-Cartan moduli space of pro-nilpotent DGLA's, we obtain the desired Maurer-Cartan element $\beta\in \mathfrak{h}_A$ with its defining property that $\iota_*\beta$ is gauge-equivalent to $\widehat{\beta}$. \end{itemize}

 \paragraph{{\bf Categorical enumerative invariants of the ground field.}} When $A$ is the ground field $\mathbb{Q}$, the above roundabout route is not necessary: we can actually define a map

 to obtain the commutative diagram in the previous paragraph.
 Thus when computing the CEI, we may simply take the Maurer-Cartan element $\beta=(\rho_A)_*\mathcal{V}$ in $\mathfrak{h}_A$.
 Explicitly, the map $\rho_A$ is just the augmentation map: at degree $(g,n)$, the map $\rho_A: C_*(M_{g,n}^{\sf fr}) \ra \mathbb{Q}$ sends any point class in $C_0(M_{g,n}^{\sf fr})$ to $1$, and is zero otherwise.